akayoshi514/free-genai-bootcamp-2025/homework-submissions/preweek.md

 - A good prompt requires a lot of iterations
 - I learn very interesting prompting techniques
 - At this moment, it will be hard for an AI assistant to replace a teacher

+### Thinking after submission
+- I think separate the prompt in 2 will be more efficient.
+1 for the english sentence submissions and 1 for swedish attempts.